 - Multiple nominations per law school may be made.

-- The following materials must be submitted by the nominee (the submission of additional material is discouraged):
+- The following materials must be submitted by the nominee (the submission of additional

 A signed letter from the Dean, clinical program director, or law school professor teaching in health law or a related area, nominating the candidate and setting forth the basis for the nomination, including a description of the purpose and content of the class or clinical program in which the student is enrolled.